strowk/probranchinator/README.md

 Each entry in that table represents an attempt of merging one branch into another.
 You can receive one of the following results:

-- ✅✅ No changes: the branches are already up-to-date
+- ✅✅ No changes: already up-to-date
 - 🚀✅ No confilcts: fast-forward merge is possible
-- 🚧🍀 Found conflicts, but can resolve them automatically
+- 🤝✅ No conflicts: automatic merge is possible
 - 🚧🔧 Found conflicts, have to resolve them manually
 - ❌❌ No merge is possible (usually means your branches do not have common ancestor)
 - ❌🤔 Unknown merge analysis result (this is not supposed to happen really)